Alice Macallan Swan

 Alice Macallan Swan, R.W.S.
-(1864– 28 January 1939) was a British artist and a well-known painter of landscapes.
+(1864– 28 January 1939) was a British artist and a well-known painter of landscapes and other subjects, mostly in watercolour.

 Early life

 Alice Macallan Swan was born in Worcester, the daughter of Robert Wemyss Swan and Elizabeth Macallan.
 She was the sister of John Macallan Swan and was raised in an artistic atmosphere.
 She began painting while still a child and was tutored by her brother.